quidampepin/quidampepin.github.io/_posts/2025-01-27-the-choice.md

 “But why, sir?
 What have you done?
 What am I doing here?“

-“Oh me, I don't know how or why you got here, sir...
+“Oh, I don't know how or why you got here, sir...
 For that you'll have to talk to Corinne.“

 “Corinne?“